 (3) If under this Act a record is seized by a police officer, the officer may copy or take extracts from the record.

-[Clause 7 amended by No. 39 of 2015 s.
+[Clause 7 amended: No. 39 of 2015 s.
 21.]

 8. Returning seized things

 A police officer who seizes a thing under this Act must return it to the person who owned it, or had lawful possession of it, when it was seized if the officer is satisfied that —